HHACarvalho/libdb-dotnet/README.md

 RESTful API built with ASP.NET Core used for the business logic portion of the project.

 # Building the application

-Run the [publish.sh](https://github.com/HHACarvalho/libdb-dotnet/blob/main/publish.sh) script after adding both database connection strings to the .env file.
+Run the [publish.sh](https://github.com/HHACarvalho/libdb-dotnet/blob/main/publish.sh) script after adding missing information in the .env file.

 # Endpoint documentation